 Reopening Task Force: The Reopening Advisory Board is Co-Chaired by Lt.
 Governor Karyn Polito and Housing and Economic Development Secretary Mike Kennealy.
 The Board includes representatives from the business community, public health officials, and municipal leaders from across the Commonwealth.

-: Michigan’s “Safe Start” plan is built in 6 phases to reopen the Michigan economy.
+Reopening Plan: Michigan’s “Safe Start” plan is built in 6 phases to reopen the Michigan economy.
 Additionally, the state is split into 8 regions.
-Read more about the Michigan Safe Start plan here
+Read more about the Michigan Safe Start plan here.

 Phase 4: Improving: Cases, hospitalizations and deaths are clearly declining.
 Additional lower risk businesses can open with strict safety measures; such as other retail with capacity limits; offices but telework if possible.